-After cleaning the affected surface, you’ll need to use a sterile needle or a similar tool to drain the blister.
-In order to catch the fluid, consider using a sterile gauze pad.
+After cleaning the affected surface, you’ll need to use a sterile needle or tool to drain the blister.
+To catch the fluid, consider using a sterile gauze pad.

 It’s critical not to remove the dead skin covering even if it’s torn already.
 The overlying skin works as a protection layer and increases the healing process.